tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Month_5_Itinerary_Advanced_Testing_and_UI_Automation.md

 - Develop a project deliverable that includes:
   - A performance testing report (Lighthouse or JMeter).
   - An exploratory testing report (SBET and bug report).
-  - A modified Playwright script and its test results.
+  - Playwright scripts and test results.
 - Submit all deliverables along with a reflection document summarizing key learnings and challenges.

 ---